Rapeseed: Uses

 Rapeseed is grown for the production of edible vegetable oils, animal feed, and biodiesel.
 Rapeseed was the third-leading source of vegetable oil in the world in 2000, after soybean and palm oil.
 It is the world's second-leading source of protein meal after soybean.

 Vegetable oil

 Rapeseed oil is one of the oldest known vegetable oils, but historically was used in limited quantities due to high levels of erucic acid, which is damaging to cardiac muscle of animals, and glucosinolates, which made it less nutritious in animal feed.
-Rapeseed oil can contain up to 54% erucic acid.
-Food-grade oil derived from rapeseed cultivars, known as canola oil or low-erucic-acid rapeseed oil (LEAR oil), has been generally recognized as safe by the United States Food and Drug Administration.
+Rapeseed oil previously contained up to 54% erucic acid in the 1970s.
+Food-grade oil derived from rapeseed cultivars, known as canola oil or low-erucic-acid rapeseed oil (LEAR oil), has now been generally recognized as safe by the United States Food and Drug Administration.
+Modern food-grade rapeseed/canola varieties are bred to contain very low erucic acid levels (often ≤2% of total fatty acids).
 Canola oil is limited by government regulation to a maximum of 2% erucic acid by weight in the US and 2% in the EU, with special regulations for infant food.
 These low levels of erucic acid are not believed to cause harm in human infants.